vierge-noire/cakephp-fixture-factories/docs/no_cake_associations.md

     ->with('Country', ['name' => 'India'])
     ->getEntity();
 ```
-which will set the country where the city is created, and provide 4 random addresses.
+which will set the city's country, and provide 4 random addresses.

 You will find described in the cookbook [HERE](https://book.cakephp.org/4/en/orm/associations.html) how to define your associations.
 Non CakePHP applications will not need to create any table objects, but rather use the `getTable()` public method.